aymanebenhima/SelfLearningJavascript/README.md

 3. Implement a sorting algorithm (e.g., QuickSort, MergeSort).
 4. Write a function to generate Fibonacci sequence up to a specified number.
 5. Implement a function to reverse a linked list.
+6. Create a function to find the longest common subsequence between two strings.
+7. Implement a function to perform a depth-first search (DFS) on a graph.
+8. Write a program to validate a Sudoku puzzle solution.
+9. Create a function to find the nth prime number.
+10. Implement a function to perform matrix multiplication.

 ## Projects